Oval Test: Joe Root optimistic pacer Stuart Broad will play

-England's Joe Root is optimistic injured pace bowler will be able to play the fifth Test tomorrow
+England's batsman Joe Root is optimistic injured pace bowler Stuart Broad will be able to play the fifth and final Test against India at The Oval tomorrow

 London: Stuart Broad was one of two notable absentees from practice at the Oval before the fifth Test between England and India.